 M.S.W.
 Program Cost of Attendance

 Let’s discuss the expected tuition for your program, the ways you might pay for your degree, and the average salaries that social workers earn.

-Online M.S.W tuition varies based on the number of credits and courses and associated fees.
-Our online M.S.W. is 60 credits spread out over 20 courses, or 42 credits over 14 courses for the advanced standing format.
+Tuition for the online M.S.W.
+Program format varies based on the number of credits and courses and associated fees.
+Our online M.S.W.
+Program format is 60 credits spread out over 20 courses for the regular standing format, or 42 credits over 14 courses for the advanced standing format.
 Fees vary depending on the number of credits and field placements you take each semester.
-The tuition rates for master’s, doctoral and first-professional programs at VCU are outlined in the 2022-23 tuition and fees document.
-The post-undergraduate tuition calculator is also available to estimate costs.
+The tuition rates for master’s, doctoral and first-professional programs at VCU are outlined in the 2022-23 tuition and fees document (pages 51-52 for social work online full-time and part-time rates).
+The post-undergraduate tuition calculator is also available to estimate costs, but does not include field fees.

 |In-State Tuition Per Credit:||Out-of-State Tuition Per Credit:||Fees:|

 VCU reserves the right to adjust tuition costs as necessary.
 The university reserves the right to revise or alter all fees, regulations pertaining to student fees and fee collection procedures at any time.
 The VCU Board of Trustees sets official fees in June/July of each year.
 Students may be responsible for purchasing books and other materials for various courses throughout the program.

 Is This a Good Investment?

 Graduates from this program most often find employment as social workers.
 Nationally, the median social worker pay is $50,390*.
 Earning potential for social workers can vary based on experience, location, and credentials.
 We encourage prospective students to research and learn about the compensation for different social work career paths.

 Mean Salaries of Virginia Social Workers